-Beltone Legend and Beltone Boost Plus are compatible with iPhone 6s Plus, iPhone 6s, iPhone 6 Plus, iPhone 6, iPhone 5s, iPhone 5c, iPhone 5, iPad Pro, iPad Air 2, iPad Air, iPad (4th generation), iPad mini 4, iPad mini 3, iPad mini 2, iPad mini and iPod touch (5th generation) using iOS 7.X or later.
-Apple, the Apple logo, iPhone, iPad, iPad Air, iPad mini, iPod touch and iPad Pro are trademarks of Apple Inc., registered in the U.S. and other countries
+Beltone First and Beltone Boost are compatible with iPhone 8 Plus, iPhone 8, iPhone 7 Plus, iPhone 7, iPhone 6s Plus, iPhone 6s, iPhone 6 Plus, iPhone 6, iPhone SE, iPhone 5s, iPhone 5c, iPhone 5, iPad Pro (10.5-inch), iPad Pro (12.9-inch), iPad Pro (9.7-inch), iPad Air 2, iPad Air, iPad mini 4, iPad mini 3, iPad mini 2, iPad mini, iPad (5th generation), iPad (4th generation), iPod touch (6th generation) and iPod touch (5th generation) using iOS 8.0 or later.
+Apple, the Apple logo, iPhone, iPad Pro, iPad Air, iPad mini, iPad and iPod touch are trademarks of Apple Inc., registered in the U.S. and other countries.

 "Made for iPhone" means that an electronic accessory has been designed to connect specifically to iPhone and has been certified by the developer to meet Apple performance standards.
 Apple is not responsible for the operation of this device or its compliance with safety and regulatory standards.
 Please note that the use of this accessory with iPhone may affect wireless performance.